Ventnor, Isle of Wight £1,695,000

 Tenure Freehold with vacant possession.

 Services Water is on a mains supply to the various barns and lower fields.
-A private supply from the Appledurcombe Estate in addition to a rainwater harvesting system at the telecommunications mast serves the upper fields in lots 2 and 3.
-Mains electricity to Lot 1, oil fired central heating and private drainage.
+A private supply from the Appledurcombe Estate in addition to a rainwater harvesting system at the telecommunications mast serves the upper fields.
+Mains electricity, oil fired central heating and private drainage.

-10kw solar panels on barns in lot 1 providing income of around £2,800 per annum.
+10kw solar panels on barns in providing income of around £2,800 per annum.

 Basic Payment Scheme and Environmental Stewardship The basic payment scheme entitlement will be included in the purchase price.
 Please contact the selling agent for further details on the entitlements to be transferred.